FroeMic/TUM-IN-Protein-Prediction-1/exercises/24-alignments.md

 ##### Pairwise alignments: global, local \(Needlman-Wunsch / Smith-Waterman\)

+**Alignment is needed to**

+* compare sequences
+* find the best possible alignment to callculate distance measure

 **Goal:** Find the arrangement of residues that minimizes / maximizes the scoring function
 **Biology:** Try to maximize the overlap between the sequences